Dear Reader,

 Elder Wilford Woodruff stated that the Founding Fathers and others appeared to him two straight nights in 1877 to “demand” ordinance work be done for them.
 As we examine his assertions, however, a glaring omission arises.
 Although Woodruff, a meticulous journal keeper, made several entries in his journal at the time he said these “visions” occurred, he wrote nothing about any visions.
 His journal entry for August 19, 1877, does indeed mention the Founders but simply observes: “I spent the evening in preparing a list of the noted men of the 17 century and 18th, including the signers of the Declaration of Independence and presidents of the United States, for baptism on Tuesday the 21 Aug 1877.”
 Let's face it: If the Founders were on his mind when he retired at night, we'd find it perfectly normal that he'd dream about them, but if he had an actual vision, we'd expect him to say so at some point in his journal.
 Additionally, an account has circulated that James G. Bleak, a church clerk and historian in the St. George area, wrote in his journal that he also saw the Founders with Woodruff.
 However, the Church Historian's Office advised me on March 25 this year that it "cannot verify that James saw the signers."
 Part of the problem is that Bleak's presumed 1877 account quotes words of Woodruff written 21 years later.

 Moreover, Woodruff’s subsequent actions do not inspire confidence that he was involved in a revelatory process.
 It's impossible to tell, for example, if he knew that his proxy baptisms were rebaptisms—the Founders had previously had baptisms performed in their behalf, sometimes multiple times.
+[Speaking of the Founders on Sept.
+16,1877, Woodruff had said, "nothing had been done for them."]
 In any event, it wasn't until about a month later, after he'd returned to Salt Lake City from St. George, that Elder Woodruff first said he had experienced visions.
 These visions and a couple of other "miracles" aren't the only miracles often shared by Woodruff that have never been canonized. ("Wilford Woodruff's Pants Are On Fire," Pure Mormonism, April 14, 2013)

 Second thoughts on Section 138